Vitaly007/Bitfinex-historical-data-AND-CryptoCompare-historical-data/README.md

 The CryptoCompare's format is [timestamp (UTC/seconds)],[open price],[close price],[highest price],[lowest price],[volume].

 The Bitfinex API allows to receive up to 10000 records per request.
 The CryptoCompare API allows to receive up to 2000 records per request.
-You can find the response from the Bitfinex and CryptoCompare (general data) servers in the "curency" folder in each currency pairs.
+You can find the response from the Bitfinex and CryptoCompare (general data) servers in the "currency" folder in each currency pairs.
 Zero-volume candles removed from data.
 It takes time to receive data from the servers from the start of trading.
 The use of this project is to offer you a quick and easy way, to access the historical data, and relieve the servers from much of requests.

 The data are provided as-is without any warranty.
 Use it at your own risk.